Lorna-mokoena/sa-vat-return-calculator/README.md

 - CSS
 - JavaScript

-## Author
+## Disclaimer
-Built as a personal finance tool project.
+This tool is for educational purposes only and does not replace professional tax advice.